 The Trade Show features 300+ exhibit booths (more waterpark exhibitors than any other amusement show in the world) of professionals representing both the newest ideas in waterpark products and services, plus those proven performers that have strengthened and sustained the industry throughout the years.

 As part of its commitment to water safety initiatives, the WWA launched the World’s Largest Swimming Lesson™ event in 2010 to build awareness about the fundamental importance of teaching children to swim to prevent drowning.
 Each year, WLSL events provide more than 20,000 man hours of water safety training in a single day.
-Since its inception, more than 278,000 children and adults have participated in WLSL lessons.
-The 10th Anniversary World’s Largest Swimming Lesson™ will take place on Thursday, June 20th.
-This global event will celebrates its 10th year of sharing the message Swimming Lesson Save Lives™ with millions of kids and adults.
+Since its inception, more than 319,000 children and adults have participated in WLSL lessons.
+The 11th Annual World’s Largest Swimming Lesson™ will take place on Thursday, June 18th.
+This global event will celebrates its 11th year of sharing the message Swimming Lesson Save Lives™ with millions of kids and adults.
 Local WLSL events will take place at hundreds of locations in more than 20 countries on five continents over the course of 24 hours.